List of SonyLIV original programming

 SonyLIV original productions also include licensing or co-producing content from international broadcasters for exclusive broadcast in India and other territories. which is also branded as SonyLIV original content.

-LIV Originals
+LIV originals

-These includes the TV shows, Mini-Series and films that are partly or fully distributed by SonyLIV, some of which are also Produced and co-produced with other digital labs and labelled as an original content.
+These include the TV shows, Mini-Series and films that are partly or fully distributed by SonyLIV, some of which are also produced and co-produced with other digital labs and labelled as an original content.